The Power of Priority Channel Systems: Fast-Growing Upper Bounds

-The complexity classes $\F_\alpha$ are naturally equipped with $\bigcup_{\beta<\alpha}\FGH{\beta}$ as classes of reductions.
-For instance, $\FGH{2}$ is the set of elementary functions, and $\F_3$ the class of problems with a tower of exponentials of height bounded by some elementary function of the input as an upper bound.\footnote{Note that, at such high complexities, the usual distinctions between deterministic vs.\ nondeterministic, or time-bounded vs.\ space-bounded computations become irrelevant.}
+The complexity classes $(\F_\alpha)_\alpha$ are more recent~\cite{arXiv/Schmitz13}: $\F_\alpha$ is the set of decision problems that can be solved in time $F_\alpha\circ p$ for some $p$ in $\bigcup_{\beta<\alpha}\FGH\beta$.
+Each $\F_\alpha$ is naturally equipped with $\bigcup_{\beta<\alpha}\FGH{\beta}$ as classes of reductions.
+For instance, $\FGH{2}$ is the set of elementary functions, and $\F_3$ the class of problems whose complexity is bounded by a tower of exponentials of height given by some elementary function of the input.\footnote{Note that, at such high complexities, the usual distinctions between deterministic vs.\ nondeterministic, or time-bounded vs.\ space-bounded computations become irrelevant.}